 The required filename specifies the folderpath and filename of the text file to be opened.
 This name is allowed to contain environment variables.

-The optional encoding is effective only when mode is APPEND or WRITE.
-If mode is READ, the existing encoding of the opened file applies.
-Possible values for encoding are: UTF-8 (the default), ASCII, and UTF16LE (= UTF-16 Little Endian).
+The optional encoding is effective only if mode is APPEND and the external file does not yet exist, or if mode is WRITE.
+If mode is APPEND and the external file exists, or if mode is READ, the existing encoding of the file applies.
+Possible values for encoding are: UTF-8 (the recommended default), ASCII, and UTF16LE (= UTF-16 Little Endian).

 If you call the USFile.Open repeatedly without an intervening call to USFile.Close, the second and subsequent calls lead to an error ("The alias is already in use").